Amirali-Setayeshmehr-dev/FLAVORIZ-Project/README.md

 # 🌮 FLAVORIZ - Website

-A clean homepage built with HTML and CSS, with minimal structure and custom styling.
+A clean homepage built with HTML and CSS, with modern structure and custom styling.

 ## 🔗 Live Demo